Antelope Valley Transit Authority

-The Antelope Valley Transit Authority is the public transport agency serving the Antelope Valley reigion of northern Los Angeles County, California.
+The Antelope Valley Transit Authority is the public transport agency serving the Antelope Valley region of northern Los Angeles County, California.
 AVTA operates local bus services in Lancaster and Palmdale, and commuter services to Los Angeles.
 In 2022, AVTA became the first transit authority in the United States to operate a fleet of all battery electric vehicles, including all buses and support vehicles.